-Things to do in Lucca in half a day:
+Things to do in Lucca

 You can walk the huge Renaissance walls that offer nice views and are a good place to rest.
 Seriously, I have never seen such big city walls.
-From there, you can make your way to the historical city center and visit other main attractions.
+From there, you can make your way to the historic city center and visit other main attractions.

-- Then there is the Piazza dell’Anfiteatro with its many cafes and restaurants
+- Then there is the Piazza dell’Anfiteatro with its many cafes and restaurants.

-- Climb to the top of the Guinigi Tower – it has centuries-old trees at the very top; climbing the 270 steps will cost you about 4€
+- Climb to the top of the Guinigi Tower.
+It has centuries-old trees at the very top; climbing the 270 steps will cost you about 4€.

 - Visit the Basilica of San Frediano